 - Manager’s three main buckets: purpose, people and process and how to think about each one

-- What are the top 11 things to watch out for as a first-time manager and to take advantage of (includes covering peers getting promoted to a managerial role and managing their former coworkers) *NOTE: Below areas will change depending on information gathered pre-workshop.
+- What are the top 11 things to watch out for as a first-time manager and to take advantage of (includes covering peers getting promoted to a managerial role and managing their former coworkers)

 - Feeling awkward establishing a new dynamic with former peers

 - How to play the role of coach and team builder

 - How to deal with people treating you differently or sharing less information with you

 - How to balance your individual contributor commitments with a management role

 - How to deal with the increase in responsibility without getting overwhelmed

 - Why people cut you slack in the beginning